-- 1. Anyone who receives the benefits of an institutional or private scholarship administered by the College is expected to maintain a sympathetic and cooperative attitude toward the purpose and policies of Williams. - 2.
+- 1. Anyone who receives the benefits of an institutional or private scholarship administered by the University is expected to maintain a sympathetic and cooperative attitude toward the purpose and policies of Williams. - 2.
 Students who enter into their second disciplinary offense in one semester forfeit institutional and/or private scholarships immediately and become ineligible for institutional/private scholarships for the following semester.
 Future eligibility will be determined on an individual basis by the Financial Aid Committee. - 3.
 In the event of withdrawal, dismissal, or a reduction in course load to less than 12 semester hours that student forfeits institutional and/or private scholarship for the current semester.
 In certain situations, scholarship benefits may be prorated. - 4.
 If a student withdraws voluntarily from an activity for which he/she is receiving scholarship assistance, or if the student is dismissed for disciplinary reasons, then his/her scholarship assistance will be discounted on a prorated basis. - 5.
-The amount of the institutional/private scholarship and other financial aid awards (such as Pell Grant, SEOG, etc.) may not exceed the student's direct college cost which includes tuition, fees, room, board, and books charged to the student's account. - 6.
-No student may receive institutional/private scholarship funds for more than eight semesters or after a bachelors degree is earned. - 7.
-International students are eligible to apply for academic and athletic scholarships.
+The amount of the institutional/private scholarship may not exceed the student's direct college cost which includes tuition, fees, room, board, and books charged to the student's account. - 6.
+No student may receive institutional/private scholarship funds for more than eight semesters or after a bachelor's degree is earned. - 7.
+International students are eligible to apply for academic and athletic scholarships. - 8.
+All scholarships are subject to availability and there are a limited number of scholarships in each category.
+Early application is encouraged.

-INSITUTIONAL ACADEMIC SCHOLARSHIPS
+INSTITUTIONAL ACADEMIC SCHOLARSHIPS